OVERVIEW

 Youth are eligible for ARYS if they:

-• Have used illicit drugs in the last 30 days (other than marijuana) *
+- Have used illegal drugs in the last month*

 * We are also interested in speaking to youth who have experience using prescription opiates non-medically.